emanuel-braz/my_dev_tools/README.md

     - Configure a list of boards on user settings, separated by comma
       - ex.: `"mdt.taskBoard.fileList": "todo.board,squadX.md,personal/personal_board.board"`

+- Timer ⏱️
+  - Start a timer
+  - Stop a timer
+  - Click on the timer to stop it
+  - Show the timer on the status bar

+- Games 👾
+    - Play Tic Tac Toe 🀄️
+    - Play T-Rex Runner 🦖

+- Add Messenger Call fake sounds 🔊 (It may save you from a boring meeting)

 ### Requirements
 - Android Debug Bridge (adb) for Android emulator or devices